 Investments.
-The amount of Emporia State University's total investments are \$2,670,000 and \$12,280,000 at June 30, 2020 and 2019, respectively, which are administered by the Kansas Municipal Investment Board and represents funds used for the construction and remodel of residence halls.
+Emporia State University did not hold investments at June 30, 2021 but held \$2,670,000 at June 30, 2020 which were administered by the Kansas Municipal Investment Board and represents funds used for the construction and remodel of residence halls.